eastmaels/steemblog.github.io/_posts/account/justyy/2019-06-10_are-you-ready-for-wirex-token-wxt.md

 - - -

-This page is synchronized from the post: [Are you ready for Wirex Token: WXT?](https://steemit.com/@justyy/are-you-ready-for-wirex-token-wxt)
+This page is synchronized from the post: ['Are you ready for Wirex Token: WXT?'](https://steemit.com/@justyy/are-you-ready-for-wirex-token-wxt)